2004 Tunisian general election

 General elections were held in Tunisia on 24 October 2004 to elect a President and Chamber of Deputies.
-In the presidential election, incumbent Zine El Abidine Ben Ali, was re-elected for a fourth five-year term with 94.49% of the vote.
+In the presidential election, incumbent Zine El Abidine Ben Ali was re-elected for a fourth five-year term, allegedly with 94.49% of the vote.
 In the Chamber of Deputies elections his Constitutional Democratic Rally party won 152 of the 189 seats.
-Voter turnout was 91.52% in the presidential election and 86.41% for the Chamber election.
+Voter turnout was stated to be 91.52% in the presidential election and 86.41% for the Chamber election.